The Freemasons’ Tavern where the Geological Society was founded in 1807

 The History of Geology Group (HOGG) exists to encourage interest in the lives and work of those scientists and philosophers who influenced both the study and the practice of geology.
 It is open to anyone with an interest in the subject and is affiliated to the Geological Society of London.
 For further details and to join please see the About Us page.

 For details of our latest news please consult our social media accounts via Facebook and Twitter (our twitter feed can also be seen on the left of this page).
 Members receive a copy of the current newsletter which is subsequently archived here.
 They also have access to our jiscmail list which provides up-to-date information on our activities and the opportunity to discuss research with other members.

 Most of HOGG’s meetings are held in the Geological Society’s apartments at Burlington House, Piccadilly, in London, and details of forthcoming meetings and HOGG field trips can be found here.

 Occasionally, the Geological Society of London publishes collections of papers based on the themes of HOGG meetings, as well as other books relating to the history of geology.
 Fellows of the Geological Society and some affiliated societies can purchase these books at a discount from the Geological Society’s bookshop.
 The latest books compiled and edited by HOGG members can be found on the Publications page.

 The Geological Map of England and Wales by George Bellas Greenough (1778-1855), also known as ‘the Geological Society’s map’, was published on 1 May 1820.
-An event to celebrate the bicentenary of this important map will take place on Wednesday 6 and Thursday 7 May 2020.
+An event to celebrate the bicentenary of this important map will take place on 2021.